KittyGiraudel/site/_posts/2013-09-19-whats-up-at-browserhacks.md

 If you feel like helping for anything at all, that would be really awesome.
 Shoot us on [Twitter](http://twitter.com/browserhacks) or on [Github](https://github.com/4ae9b8/browserhacks/).

-*Note: by the way, I'd really like not having to retweet everything from the Browserhacks Twitter account, so if you guys could follow it, that'd be cool. :D*
+*Note: by the way, I'd really like not having to retweet everything from the Browserhacks Twitter account, so if you people could follow it, that'd be cool. :D*